-The Master of Arts in Applied Child & Adolescent Psychology Scholarship enables traditionally underserved students of exceptional ability and financial need to obtain financial support for graduate study in the MA program.
-The program will award scholarships to students based on several factors, including financial need, contribution to diversity and the ability to serve the needs of families in Washington state.
+The Master of Arts in Applied Child & Adolescent Psychology Scholarship enables students of exceptional ability and financial need to obtain financial support for graduate study in the MA program.
+The program will award scholarships to students based on several factors, including financial need and the ability to serve the needs of families in Washington state.
 The scholarship awards one-time tuition and fee waivers.
+The Graduate Funding Information Service assists UW graduate students in their search for funding opportunities for graduate school-related expenses.
+GFIS representatives host workshops, post funding announcements and meet one-on-one with students.